DMTF/YANG-to-Redfish-Converter/README.md

 The command line used to general the Redfish schema files in the work-in-progress is:

     pyang --plugindir ./YANG-to-Redfish-Plugin --format redfish --target_dir testdir --combine_all_nodes <yang-file>

+Upon completion, the tool will display the message

+    Success writing file to disk: output_dir/openconfig_acl_v1.xml

+**Note** The tool displays the following message, which is informational.

+    We don't recognize keyword ('openconfig-extensions', 'openconfig-version'), create as statement

 ## Obtaining a YANG schema file